FarzeenKist/DEX-Witnet/readme.md

 ```

 ## Testing the Smart Contract Using Laika
-In this section, we will use Laika to test our smart contract and to ensure that everything is working accordingly.
+In this section, we will use Laika to test our smart contract to ensure everything works.

 ### Getting Started